tripleslash/rocket/README.md

 ## 4.b Advanced lifetime tracking

-The library can also track the lifetime of your class objects for you, if the connected slot instances inherit from the `simple::trackable` base class.
+The library can also track the lifetime of your class objects for you, if the connected slot instances inherit from the `rocket::trackable` base class.

 ```
 // [...]
 (See example 3)

-struct ILogger : simple::trackable {
+struct ILogger : rocket::trackable {
     virtual void logMessage(const std::string& message) = 0;
 };